Oslo, August 31st: Plot

 Anders goes to Mirjam's party hoping to meet Thomas.
 Instead, he runs into old friends unaware of his recent sobriety, and quickly breaks it by drinking at the party.
 The party is Mirjam's birthday and they eventually have a conversation about how difficult Mirjam finds ageing as all her female friends have children and her male friends are dating increasingly younger women.
 To comfort her, Anders gives her a lingering kiss, which makes things awkward between them.
 Anders retreats to a room alone and again calls Iselin, leaving a message on her voicemail wondering if she still loves him and hinting that he would like to get back together with her.
 He then rifles through the coats and purses of the party-goers, stealing money and abruptly leaving when he is caught by Mirjam.

-Anders heads to his old drug dealer's place where he buys a gram of heroin.
+Anders heads to his old drug dealer's apartment where he buys a gram of heroin.
 He then meets up at a bar with a friend of his and two pretty young women who are still in school.
-At the bar, Anders sees a man staring at him who he realizes is a man who Iselin cheated on him with.
+At the bar, Anders sees a man staring at him who he realizes is a man that Iselin cheated on him with.
 Before leaving, Anders tells him he forgives him, but the man is instead angry at him, telling him that the way he treated Iselin while they were dating was cruel.

 Anders and the group party well into the morning, getting drunk, making out, and eventually going to a local pool which they realize is about to be shut down as it is the last day of August.
 The others go swimming while Anders refuses to join them.

 Anders finally goes to his family home where everything is in disarray, about to be packed up.
 He finally calls Iselin one last time, telling her that he did not mean anything he had previously said.
-He retreats to his childhood bedroom where he shoots up.
+He retreats to his childhood bedroom where he injects himself with a potentially lethal dose of heroin.